Centre Paul Strauss

 -

-Knowledge-focused Recruiting nowThis study is testing a new MRI technique called CEST that can measure the acidity (pH) inside brain tumors like gliomas and metastases.
-Researchers will scan 800 patients to see if pH levels can help predict where tumors might come back and how long patients survive.
-The goal is…
+Knowledge-focused Recruiting nowThis study is testing a special MRI technique called CEST to create detailed maps of acidity (pH) inside brain tumors like gliomas and metastases.
+Researchers will scan 800 patients who are already getting a PET/MRI for their brain tumor.
+The goal is to see if pH levels can help …

 Phase: NA • Sponsor: Centre Paul Strauss • Aim: Knowledge-focused